 The OCC Chamber Singers, a select ensemble of approximately 30 voices directed by Eliza Rubenstein, is our most advanced and accomplished chorus.
 The ensemble has recently been called "spectacular" and "outstanding" by adjudicators—a testament to its members' hard work and serious commitment to a high level of technical and musical achievement.
 The Chamber Singers' repertoire is diverse and challenging; 2009-10 performances included Schubert's Mass No. 2 in G and Eric Whitacre's Five Hebrew Love Songs.
 The Chamber Singers rehearse on Monday and Wednesdays from 12:00 to 1:35, and a full-year commitment is required.
 Admission is by audition during the first week of the fall semester.
 If you'd like to know more about joining the OCC Chamber Singers, contact Eliza at

 The OCC Chorale offers singers at many different levels of ability and experience the opportunity to sing high-quality repertoire and learn the art and craft of choral singing!
 The ensemble includes voice majors, community members, students with no prior choral experience, and more.
 The Chorale performs a wide variety of music, including choral-orchestral works with the OCC Symphony.
-The Chorale rehearses on Mondays and Wednesdays from 1:45 to 3:15.
+The Chorale, director by Eliza Rubenstein and Eric Graham, rehearses on Mondays and Wednesdays from 1:45 to 3:15.
 Admission is by informal audition during the first week of the semester.
 To learn more about the Chorale, contact Eliza at

 OCC Wind Ensemble